dknight/laura/README.md

 ### Install

-There are several ways to install.
+There are several ways to install: as LuaRock, Makefile

 #### LuaRocks